Data Centre Migration Checklist

 Migrating a server room or data centre operation is a high-profile project as it can affect and disrupt operations.
 The move is never ‘risk-free’ and there are typically concerns over downtime, loss of data and revenue.
-Whilst data centre migrations can be complex projects that require a high degree of planning and co-ordination risks can be mitigated for to mitigate and eliminate downtime during the move and ensure that the new facility reaches its performance goals.
+Whilst data centre migration can be complex, projects that require a high degree of planning and co-ordination risks can be mitigated for to eliminate downtime during the move and ensure that the new facility reaches its performance goals.

-Our consultant team have completed a range of data centre migrations and take a strategic approach that involves several key stages.
+Our consultant and projects team have completed a range of datacentre migration projects and take a strategic approach that involves several key stages:

 - Data Centre Operations Audit: the first step is one of ’discovery and analysis for a server room, data centre or IT facility and is required to generate a complete profile of the existing IT set-up.
 The process is a complete top-to-bottom audit of the existing operation and its business requirements, service level agreements and service groups.
 The audit starts with applications and services and covers application owners, planned upgrades, allowable downtime, server, network and storage requirements.
 The existing infrastructure register is audit to ensure it covers all the IT and facility assets in terms of the equipment, power and cooling requirements, connectivity diagrams and rack layouts, critical power and cooling paths and parallel/redundant configurations and software programs.
 This approach ensures that a complete picture is built-up of the existing data centre facility before schedules and budgets are set.

 - Data Centre Mapping: the mapping process builds on the existing audit and involves creating a design of the new operation.
 The move to a new facility provides an ideal opportunity to improve energy efficiency and operational Tier-resilience by replacing older and less energy efficient hardware, upgrading software and general IT technologies and assumptions.
 Areas to consider include server virtualisation and data storage, security and access control, data centre infrastructure management including monitoring systems and redundancy paths.